Klipper3d/klipper/docs/Kinematics.md

 The junction speeds are determined using "approximated centripetal acceleration".
 Best
 [described by the author](https://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/).
+However, in Klipper, cornering velocities are configured by specifying the desired speed that a 90° corner should have (the "square corner velocity"), and the cornering speeds for other angles are derived from that.

 Klipper implements look-ahead between moves that have similar extruder flow rates.
 Other moves are relatively rare and implementing